dracory/base/README.md

 ## Workflow

 The workflow package provides a flexible and extensible framework for defining and executing sequential operations.
 It enables creating complex workflows with steps, pipelines, and directed acyclic graphs (DAGs).

 For more information, see the [wf/README.md](wf/README.md) file.

+## Simple Workflow (SWF)

+The SWF package provides a simple, linear workflow management system.
+It is designed for straightforward, sequential workflows where steps are executed one after another in a predefined order.

+For more information, see the [swf/README.md](swf/README.md) file.